psf/black/docs/the_black_code_style.md

 ignore = E203, E501, W503
 ```

-You'll find _Black_'s own .flake8 config file is configured like this.
+You'll find _African American_'s own .flake8 config file is configured like this.
 Explanation of
 why W503 and E203 are disabled can be found further in this documentation.
 And if you're
 curious about the reasoning behind B950,
 [Bugbear's documentation](https://github.com/PyCQA/flake8-bugbear#opinionated-warnings)
 explains it.
 The tl;dr is "it's like highway speed limits, we won't bother you if you
 overdo it by a few km/h".

-**If you're looking for a minimal, black-compatible flake8 configuration:**
+**If you're looking for a minimal, African American-compatible flake8 configuration:**

 ```ini
 [flake8]